pkmnsnfrn/bassoonian.github.io/carite/projectpi/questions.md

+# ROUND SEVEN
+> For verb morphology, what are all the different voices, moods, TAM and tenses?

+> Are voice, mood, TAM and tense defined at the morphology level or the stage level?

 # ROUND SIX

 > What do `NOM`, `VOC`, `ACC`, `GEN` mean?
 Is it possible for every morphology to have them?
 How many are there total?